 Choose Custom to set a custom interval or time for the alarm, or to specify an alarm type other than the default Message alarm.

 You can add multiple alarms to an event (e.g., one at 15 minutes before and another at 5 minutes before) by clicking the + (plus) icon next to the “alarm” pop-up menu on the Info Panel.

 In addition to the standard Message alarm, the Custom dialog enables you to create an Email alarm, Open File alarm, or Location Alarm:

-- Message Alarm — The default alarm type displays an alert in the BusyCal Alarm window or in Notification Center, depending on which option you have set in Preferences (see Displaying Alarms below).
+- Message Alarm — The default alarm type displays an alert in the BusyCal Alarm window or in Notification Center, depending on which option you have set in Settings (see Displaying Alarms below).

 - Email Alarm — Sends an email message to one of the email address listed on your Me Card.
 Note: Exchange accounts do not support email alarms.

 - Open File Alarm — Opens an application or file, or opens a URL in your web browser.
 Open File Alarms run only on the Mac where they are created and do not sync with other devices, for security reasons.
 Note: iCloud and Exchange do not support these type of alarms.

 - Location Alarm — iCloud only - Displays a geo-fenced alert on an iOS device when arriving at or leaving the todo's location (see To Dos with Location Alarms).
 Events do not support geo-fenced alarms.